Suzuki K engine: K12M

 Destroked version of the K12B, developed by Maruti Suzuki.
 Mainly for the Indian market as the country imposed higher excise tax for petrol engines larger than 1,200 cc.
-This engine is also available for markets in South East Asia, South America and Africa.
+This engine is also available for markets in South East Asia, South America and Africa; in 2020 the K12D derivative was developed from this.

 VVT technology was added for this engine in 2012.
 In February 2018, the Dualjet version was introduced first in Thailand with higher 11.5:1 compression ratio.